Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 _Most common issues to torubleshoot are Connectivity Problems, this means: STAs/Clients either can't connect, can't maintain it's connection, it's not roaming well between APs, it can't connect to the SSID, and so on...
 Understanding this kind of Frame Exchanges help to analyze step by step the process for BSS Discovery & Joining, Analyze Roaming Behavior, etc_

 ## 🪪🔐🔁 IEEE 802.11: `State Machine`
-_Considered as "The discovery/connection/transition/disconnection process" of a client in a BSS at a protocol level._
+_Any STA or AP can be in some "state" within this state machine at any given time.
+Considered as "The discovery/connection/transition/disconnection process" of a client in a BSS at a protocol level._
 - [802.11 State Machine :: `Diagram 1`](https://github.com/Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/assets/94720207/c8715d19-fe2f-42e6-914a-144d3fb4e70d) _`diagram`_
 - [802.11 State Machine :: `Diagram 2`](https://github.com/Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/assets/94720207/5826a51b-eb23-4fba-bdeb-73ba23295819)
 - [Understanding 802.11 State Machine @ Aruba Networks](https://blogs.arubanetworks.com/industries/understanding-802-11-state-machine/)